bvasiles/empirical-methods/pages/mar12-experiments-examples.md

-## L14: Experimental Design Part II - Examples ([pdf](../slides/14-experiments-pt2.pdf), [video](https://youtu.be/m2eOHDPYz74))
+## L14: Experimental Design Part II - Examples ([pdf](../slides/14-experiments-pt2.pdf))

 [![Lecture14-Experiments2](../assets/images/14-experiments-pt2.jpg)](../slides/14-experiments-pt2.pdf)

 This lecture is the second part of a series on designing experiments.

-We discussed and critiqued examples of studies using experiments, including a true (randomized) experiment in the Tomkins et al study of double blind reviewing at the Conference on Web Search and Data Mining.
+We discussed and critiqued examples of studies using experiments.

 ### Lecture Readings